MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/transportation/ltl-class.md

 2. Select **New** to create a new LTL class and specify the following details:

-    - **LTL class** – Enter the LTL class identifier (ID) for commodity type.
+    - **LTL class** – Enter your company's internal LTL class identifier for this commodity type.
+Most companies use the international standard, which would then match the value set in the **Class** field.
+However, if your company has it's own standard, enter that value instead.
-    - **Name** – Enter a name for the LTL class. <!-- KFM: "Enter a descriptive name that will help you and other users select the correct class for each product"?  -->
+    - **Name** – Enter a descriptive name that will help you and other users select the correct class for each NMFC code.
-    - **Class** – Enter the LTL class that is associated with a LTL class. <!-- KFM: The difference between **LTL class** and **Class** isn't clear.
-In the examples they are always the same.
-Might one be NMFC?  -->
+    - **Class** – Enter the international standard LTL class identifier (ID) for this commodity type.
+The code entered here must match the  official standard.

 ## Example of how to set up LTL classes